yachnytskyi/discussions/README.md

-Discussions created on Ruby on Rails
-Thanks for viewing the discussions, it was created for learning and practice.
+Discussions created on Ruby on Rails and JavaScript Thanks for viewing the discussions, it was created for learning and practice.
 Discussions - a simple pet project

 Build Status